home-assistant/home-assistant.io/source/_integrations/github.markdown

 ---
-title: "GitHub Sensor"
+title: GitHub Sensor
-description: "How to integrate the GitHub sensor into Home Assistant."
+description: How to integrate the GitHub sensor into Home Assistant.
 logo: github.png
 ha_category:
   - Sensor